supu2/ipenrich/README.md

 - [ ] Create production pipeline using tekton and argocd
 - [ ] Install argo workflow and istio for canary deployment and Circuit Breaking
 - [x] Implement prometheus service monitor
-- [ ] Deploy alertmanager and grafana oncall for alert management system
+- [x] Deploy alertmanager and grafana for alert management system
-- [ ] Implement prometheus rule for alert and integrate alertmanager to oncall system
+- [x] Implement prometheus rule for alert and integrate alertmanager to oncall system
 - [x] Implement Network policy
 -
 ```